bramkragten/weather-card/README.md

 - The current weather icon, the current temperature and title
 - The details about the current weather
-- The 5 day forecast
+- The X day forecast or hourly forecast

 ```yaml
 type: custom:weather-card